GavynBryan/SimplePointers/README.md

 }
   ```
 Keep in mind this is *not* a guide on proper class structure. ;) We've defined a class, person, to start off.
 I'm "person" to keep the example relatable and easy to understand.
+Now we have a new element, **std::unique_ptr**.
+This does exactly what the name implies, it creates a pointer that's managed by the scope and holds ownership of it, hence the "unique".
 In our main function, we create 4 unique pointers, each holding a reference to a new person, and add them to the vector of people.
 We use std::move() to give the burden of the memory address to the vector.

 Notice how all 4 of them were added to the vector of people, except Stacy.
 I did that intentionally; her pointer still resides in the main scope instead of the vector.
 To find out what this really means, add this block of code below the last std::cout